jessejk89/fb-events-syncer-1/README.txt

 Fill in your own token.
 For that you need a Facebook developers account and follow some steps (https://developers.facebook.com/docs/pages/access-tokens).
 A long-lived page access token works best.
 The filled in id is from the xrnl facebook page but you can use your own or the id of a test page.
 Remember that the page id is linked to the token.
 The token grants access to a specific page.
 Make sure that the xrnl website server behind <wp_base_url> is running and edit it if needed.
 For sending emails you need to use an email address of your own and fill in the details.
-This is not required for the synchronization but it will give an error if e-mail fails.
+You can enable or disable the sending of result emails by setting emailResult to True or False respectively.
 The <resultsEmail> is the address to which the results will be emailed.
 The <emailServer>, <emailPort>, <emailSender>, <emailPassword> is used to send the email.
+Results can also be posted in mattermost, to enable this set postInMattermost to True.
+The channel id can be seen under View Info of the mattermost channel.
+This link explains how to acquire a mattermost token: https://api.mattermost.com/#tag/authentication

 Before running a few python libraries are need, run
 >pip install -r requirements.txt